What's new on Zend framework 2

 - dispatch, the execution: the application follows the business logic and it gives the view with the template on output

-Certification Certification is available only for ZF1, however, there are rumours about their talks for ZF2 certs though training material is available online.
-Conventions classname in ZF1 was Zend_Db_Table for class in Zend/Db/Table.php whereas in ZF2, it is class My\Auth\Adapter .
+Certification Certification is available only for ZF1, however, there are rumors about their talks for ZF2 certs though training material is available online.
+Conventions class name in ZF1 was Zend_Db_Table for a class in Zend/Db/Table.php whereas in ZF2, it is class My\Auth\Adapter .
 Enough said.
 Community ZF1 was backed by Zend Technologies (and few other, unnamed).
 ZF2 has remarkable supporters including Google and Microsoft.
 Speed It took approx 20 times more time to execute "Hello World!" in ZF2.
 I am not judging here.
 I could be wrong here.
 DIY.
 Which one should I opt for?
 MVC is been around since almost a decade and if you are one of them who are feeling sad for a new architecture altogether then hey!
 IT is 'your chosen' domain, keep up with the trends and update yourself!